docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 Using the push model, the exporter host can simply push frames to a thread-safe exporter-specified callback.
 Use DoMultiPassExportLoop in the [Exporter Utility Suite](suites.md#exporters-suites-exporter-utility-suite) to register the callback.

 Compared with the pull model, this will cut down on the code previously required for render loop management.
-It should also yield substantial performance increases for exporters that haven’t finely tuned their multithreaded rendering.
+It should also yield substantial performance increases for exporters that haven't finely tuned their multithreaded rendering.

 ### Pull Model